PandaWood/ExceptionReporter.NET/README.md

+We've just moved over from CodePlex so this is now the official home of the Exception Reporter

+#ExceptionReporter
-ExceptionReporter is a .NET component that shows a dialog with detailed information on an Exception and the application/system running it
+Exception Reporter is a .NET component that shows a dialog with detailed information on an Exception and the application/system running it

 ###### Samples